laurentganne/ystia-heappe/doc/implementation.md

 Note here that the property `commandParameterIdentifier`  has the attribute `required` set to `true`, while this is not the case of `parameterValue`.
 You can also use the attribute `default` to specify a default value.

-The `TaskSpecification` property `templateParameterValues` which is array of `CommandTemplateParameterValue` is described this way in TOSCA:
+The `TaskSpecification` type property `templateParameterValues` which is array of `CommandTemplateParameterValue` is described this way in TOSCA:

 ```yaml
   org.ystia.heappe.types.TaskSpecification: